af/faction/README.md

 ```

 Note that your app's asynchronous logic is isolated in simple functions that can
-be tested (or mocked if need be) in complete isolation.
+be tested (and mocked if need be) in complete isolation.

 ## Redux middleware for async actions